Disney’s Epcot Resorts Area and Hotel Guide

-The main difference in this resort from the others we have discussed is that it’s spread out into sections over a vast area.
-This might mean a lot of extra walking time at this Disney World Epcot Resort.
+The main difference between this resort and others we have discussed is that it’s spread out into sections over a vast area.
+Often, this means extra walking when staying at this resort.

-Unlike the others, this Epcot resort has a large food court with a tremendous variety of options.
-I recently grabbed a vegan burger with fries and found the meal very enjoyable.
+Unlike the others, this resort has a large food court with a tremendous variety of options.
+I recently grabbed a vegan burger with fries and found the meal enjoyable.

 Epcot Resorts Area Transportation Options

 To fully cover the Epcot Resorts, I felt it was important to add a few tips for getting around the area.
 Most will want or need to ride the Skyliner at some point.

 The Skyliner services both Epcot and Hollywood Studios.
 Like other forms of Disney transportation, guests are welcome to take the Skyliner whether they are staying at a resort or not.

 You can board the Skyliner at the Epcot International Gateway or Hollywood Studios entrance.
 The other Skyliner stops are at Disney’s Riviera Resort, Caribbean Beach, and it ends at a shared station between Pop Century Resort and Art of Animation Resorts.